Yearly Archives: 2025

 We Are in Unprecedented Times

-June 6 marked the deadline for applications to Together Women Rise’s 2026 Featured Grants-and the response was truly historic.
+June 6 marked the application deadline for Together Women Rise’s 2026 Featured Grants — and the response was truly historic.
 We received more than 600 applications, a dramatic increase from our typical 100 to 200 applications per grant cycle.
 These featured grants provide critical funding to organizations that empower and support women and girls in low-income communities across the Global South.

 Clearly, we are living through an extraordinary moment of global need for women and girls.